In October 2009, whilst living in Seville in southern Spain, I fell in love with a German man who lived in Freiburg.

 I’d never been to Germany before but regardless, I packed my bag and made my way to the South West of Germany.
 After a couple of years teaching English, working behind a bar, and intensively learning German, I got offered the opportunity to start up and run a vegetarian and vegan restaurant in the former Mexican establishment El Paso, which we renamed El Haso.

 There was only one small thing.
 I had never actually stepped foot in a restaurant kitchen before.

-I’d been a passionate hobby chef for over 10 years, and, I’d always been excited to try new foods and learn about where they come from.
-So deep down I had a feeling that this was a true calling for me.
-Taking the lead from my heart, I jumped in and ran with the opportunity.
+I’d been a passionate hobby cook for over 10 years, and, I’d always been excited to try new foods, learn about where they come from, and then get in the kitchen experimenting.
+Deep down I knew that this was a true calling for me.
+So taking the lead from my heart, I jumped in and ran with the opportunity.

-One of the most important things to me here in Freiburg, has always been that I can buy my fruit and veggies direct from the farmer at the local markets.
+One of the most important things for me here in Freiburg, has always been that I can buy my fruit and veggies direct from the farmer at the local markets.
 Over the years I have built up wonderful relationships with a couple of local farmers.
 Regardless of the season, there are so many delicious and vibrant vegetables and fruits, it never ceases to amaze me what can be grown here.
 This is the foundation for all my cooking endeavours.